syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `BindingContext` of your page to bind `ViewModel` properties to the chart.
+Set the `ViewModel` instance as the `BindingContext` of your page in order to bind the `ViewModel` properties to the chart.

-N> Add namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.
+N> Add the namespace of the `ViewModel` class to your XAML page if you prefer to set the `BindingContext` in XAML.

 {% tabs %}